CortexVideoServices/jwt4auth/jwt4auth/reactjs/README.md

 @jwt4auth/reactjs
 =================

-This package contains the javascript client of the `jwt4auth` library.
+This package contains React components to help you use the `jwt4auth` library in your React application.

+    yarn add @jwt4auth/reactjs